fijisoo/kidayy/src/pages/blog/2021-01-20-shame-shame-shame.md

 [Here's also stream from personalized copy signing event.
 They also laughed at my `joke` about ](https://youtu.be/FHmZAGE0xjk?t=28153)*["Josh looks like he's doin' maths or smth."
 (7:49:13)](https://youtu.be/FHmZAGE0xjk?t=28153)*

-Thanks Shame, you made me huge smile too!
+Thanks Shame, you made me a huge smile too!